 A special court-martial consists of not less than three members and a military judge, or an accused may be tried by military judge alone on their request.

 A special court-martial is often characterized as a misdemeanor court, and may try all persons subject to the UCMJ, including enlisted members, officers and midshipmen.

 A special court-martial may impose any punishment authorized under R.C.M.1003 except death, dishonorable discharge, dismissal, confinement for more than 1 year, hard labor without confinement for more than 3 months, forfeiture of pay exceeding two-thirds pay per month, or any forfeiture of pay for more than 1 year. .

 A general court-martial consists of not less than five members and a military judge, or an accused may be tried by military judge alone upon request of the accused.

-A general court-martial is often characterized as a felony court, and may try all persons subject to the UCMJ, including officers and midshipmen.
+A general court-martial is often characterized as a felony court, and may try all persons subject to the UCMJ, including enlisted members, officers, and midshipmen.

 A general court-martial may adjudge any punishment not prohibited by the UCMJ, including death when specifically authorized.

 |Military Justice Military Benefits|